-Due to the park being under 'winter hours' and the length of the dog boarding process, we missed the world famous Chandelier Room.
-Regardless of that bummer, the caverns are incredible and well worth the mile and a half elevator ride down.
-The structures are truly awe-inspiring, and thinking about how long it took to create them is just as baffling.
+Due to the park's observation of 'winter hours' and the length of the dog boarding process, we missed the world famous Chandelier Room.
+Regardless of that bummer, the caverns are incredible and well worth the one and one half mile elevator ride down.
+The structures are truly awe-inspiring, and thinking about how long their creation took is baffling.

-After walking around underground as long as we were allowed, we walked around the surface trails surrounding the cave.
+After walking around underground as long as we were allowed, we walked around the surface trails that surround the cave.
 We had a great time looking at the cacti (which neither of us had ever seen), birds, and bats.
 The bats were starting to stir around the natural opening as we finished our walk.
-Unfortunately, dogs are not allowed to watch the daily sun down bat show, so we headed out to find a campsite.
+Unfortunately, dogs are not allowed to watch the daily sundown bat show, so we headed out to find a campsite.

-After walking the rim, we went to The Mather campsite that we had secured with a last minute reservation before our trip.
-The next morning we went to the visitor’s center to look for a trail we could camp on, but discovered they were all by reservation only and were already booked (bad planning on our part).
-The park ranger then told us we could not take the dog on any trail we went on other than the rim trail, so we spent well over an hour trying to find the kennel and having the required paperwork faxed.
+After walking the rim, we went to The Mather campsite that we had secured with a last minute reservation.
+The next morning we went to the visitor’s center to look for a trail we could camp on, but discovered they were all reserved.
+The park ranger then told us we could not take the dog on any other trail than the rim trail, so we spent well over an hour trying to find the kennel and having the required paperwork faxed.
 This episode of poor planning disrupted our plans but not our trip.

-Once we were done, we drove over to Bright Angel Trailhead and finally began our descent into the canyon.
-We walked four and half miles down to Indian Gardens and decided it was best if we turned around there and headed back up.
-We were still a few miles away from the Colorado River and we knew we wouldn't make it back to the top by sundown if we continued any further.
-After that long, exhausting hike back up, we decided we needed to stay in a hotel.
+Once we were done, we drove over to Bright Angel Trailhead and began our descent into the canyon.
+We walked four and half miles down to Indian Gardens and decided it was best that we turn around and head back up.
+We were still a few miles away from the Colorado River, and we knew we wouldn't make it back to the top by sundown if we continued any further.
+After that long and exhausting hike back up, we decided that we needed to stay in a hotel.

 We found a room at the Bright Angel Lodge and woke up the next morning to the most incredible view of the Grand Canyon and the trail we had walked the day before.
 The hotel was quite impressive for a fair price.
-On our way out we stopped at the Desert View Watchtower and explored around that area of the canyon; we also made a few other pit-stops along Highway 64 to look at areas of the canyon that were not a part of the national park.
+On our way out, we stopped at the Desert View Watchtower and explored around that area of the canyon.
+We also made a few more pit-stops along Highway 64 to look at areas of the canyon that are not a part of the national park.

 Our next stop at Four Corners National Monument was nothing more than a cool picture and the ability to say that we've been there.
 The monument was a small plaque on the ground surrounded by Native American vendors selling jewelry and trinkets.
 It was nice to stretch our legs in four states at once.

 After our guided tour, we got back into the car and drove through an area of the park that had been scorched by natural wildfires.
 We continued the drive to the "Step House" where we took a self-guided tour and were able to get up close and personal with a few kivas (ceremony rooms) and a recreated pit-house.
 The pit-houses were where the native people would store meat and take shelter from extreme weather.
 There was even an ancient corn cob from hundreds of years ago!

-We definitely saved the best park for last, and saved one great food stop for last too: The Diamond Belle Saloon in Durango, Colorado.
-The traditional style saloon was awesome to walk around and look at, especially with a good local craft beer in hand and a world famous Diamond Burger on the way.
+We definitely saved the best park for last and saved one great food stop for last too: The Diamond Belle Saloon in Durango, Colorado.
+The traditionally styled saloon was awesome to walk around and look at, especially with a good, local craft beer in hand and a world famous Diamond Burger on the way.
 This stop was worth the money and the time spent there.

 And that was it.
 What a crazy, wonderful trip it was!